scikit-learn-contrib/skglm/doc/tutorials/cox_datafit.rst

 The Hessian, as it is, is costly to evaluate because of the right hand-side term.
 In particular, the latter involves a :math:`\mathcal{O}(n^3)` operation.
 We overcome this limitation by deriving a diagonal upper bound on the Hessian.

-We construct such an upper bound by noticing that: 1) the :math:`F` is convex and hence :math:`\nabla^2 F(u)` is positive semi-definite, and 2) the second terms is also positive semi-definite.
+We construct such an upper bound by noticing that

+#.
+The function :math:`F` is convex and hence :math:`\nabla^2 F(u)` is positive semi-definite
+#.
+The second term is positive semi-definite.

 Therefore, we have,

 .. math::
     :label: diagonal-upper-bound